Elizabeth Weir (Stargate): Literature

 Weir later reappears in the official continuation series Stargate Atlantis Legacy where it is revealed that an Ascended Asgard named Ran helped her ascend for real.
+When McKay is transformed into a Wraith, Weir appears to her old friend in his dreams in an attempt to help McKay remember who he really is.
 After Weir saves McKay's life, she is forcibly de-ascended as Doctor Daniel Jackson once was and is found by the team, human once more.
 Weir aids the team in dealing with the Vanir - a rogue faction of Asgard - and returns to Atlantis until she is confirmed to be human once more.
 However, she indicates that she will not stay once she is cleared.
+Weir later helps Sheppard deal with a crisis involving the Genii and the squid-like aliens that inhabit Atlantis' new home planet, although she struggles with no longer being in charge and having to follow Sheppard's orders in a role reversal as Sheppard has become the current leader of the expedition.